Saint Helena: British rule (1815–1821) and Napoleon's exile

 In 1815, the British government selected Saint Helena as the place of exile for Napoleon Bonaparte (1769–1821), following his defeat at Waterloo and subsequent abdication.
 He was taken to the island in October 1815.
 Napoleon stayed at the Briars pavilion, on the grounds of the Balcombe family's home, until his permanent residence at Longwood House was completed in December 1815.
-He died there five and half years later on 5 May 1821.
+He died there six years later on 5 May 1821.

+Napoleon's presence remains an important part of Saint Helena's cultural heritage.
+Longwood House, where he spent most of his exile, and the Briars pavilion are preserved as historic sites associated with his stay on the island.
+Longwood House and the surrounding property have been owned by the French government since 1858 and are administered by France.